 Note that in accordance with the information the Commissioner provided the Company, on July 1 2021 the Supervisor granted Mr. Alfred Akirov, Mr. Giorgi Akirov and Mr. Sharon Akirov ("the Permit Holders") a permit for the holding of up to 15% of the means of control in the Company and in the institutional bodies controlled by it.
 Among the other terms of the permit, it was agreed that the permit holders would not carry out any arrangement or agreement with a third party pertaining to the holding of means of control of the permit holders in the company and in the institutional bodies controlled by it, except with the Commissioner's advance written approval.
-In addition, the permit holders undertook toward the Commissioner not to act alone or with others in a manner that grants them control of the Company, and undertook not to cooperate with some other older of means of control of the review or any other matter that will be presented to the General Meeting for a ruling.
+In addition, the permit holders undertook toward the Commissioner not to act alone or with others in a manner that grants them control of the Company, and undertook not to cooperate with some other older of means of control of the Company in the matter of voting to appoint a director or in the matter of the discontinuation of their service or any other matter that will be presented to the General Meeting for a ruling.